crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.3.7: Fixed bugs released in v5.3.5.
+* 5.3.8: Fixed a translation related fatal error.
 See changelog for full details.
 A recommended update for all.